coder-koob/work-history/README.md

 ## March 2015 - May 2017

-    Role: Co-Technical Lead in a team that migrated integration points and data between MRI and Microsoft Dynamics AX Integration
+    Role: Co-Technical Lead in a team that migrated integration points and data between MRI and Microsoft Dynamics AX

     Skills
     * Data modeling